 Stictocephala bisonia Kopp & Yonke, 1977 was first documented by Robert Biedermann on 15th September 2002 near Remerschen, municipality of Schengen (MNHNL 2000-).

-Currently, 61 records of the buffalo treehopper in Luxembourg are accessible through the MNHNL-mdata portal, all of them in the Gutland, the southern half of the country (MNHNL, iNaturalist & GBIF 2021).
+Currently, 61 records of the buffalo treehopper in Luxembourg are accessible through the MNHNL-mdata portal, most of them in the Gutland, the southern half of the country (MNHNL, iNaturalist & GBIF 2021).

 C2 (2+1+1+1) (Ries et al. 2017: 69).

 - GBIF, 2019.
 Stictocephala bisonia Kopp & Yonke, 1977 in GBIF Secretariat (2019).
 GBIF Backbone Taxonomy.
 Checklist dataset https://doi.org/10.15468/39omei [accessed 2020-04-21]

 - MNHNL, 2000-.
 Stictocephala bisonia Kopp & Yonke, 1977 in Recorder-Lux, database on the natural heritage of the Grand Duchy of Luxembourg.
 Musée national d’histoire naturelle, Luxembourg.
 URL: https://mdata.mnhn.lu [Accessed 2020-04-21]